-Align the tracks parallel to the centre of the door at the rear.
+Align the track parallel to centre of the door at the rear.
 Align the ceiling bracket.

-The distance between the ceiling control unit and the ceiling holder should be approx. 100-700 mm.
+The distance between the rear plug-in unit and the ceiling holder should be approx. 100-700 mm.
 The ceiling bracket should be installed in this area.

-Check the alignment of the track with a spirit level.
+Check the alignment of the track with a spirit level if necessary.

-Mark the holes for the ceiling holder on the ceiling.
-Drill two holes (Ø 10 × 65 mm deep).
+10. Mark the holes for the ceiling holder on the ceiling.
+Drill two holes (Ø 10 x 65 mm deep).
 Insert the wall plugs.

-Insert two screws with washers and screw the perforated strip to the ceiling.
+Insert two screws with washers and screw to the ceiling with the perforated strips.
+Tighten the screws.

-- Tighten the screws. - \Rightarrow The track is attached to the ceiling.
+⇒ The track is attached to the ceiling.

-AUTION!
+/!\ CAUTION!
 Risk of injury to hands